ayushshrivastv/Droploop/docs/COMMON_ERRORS.md

 ```

 **Cause:**
-The admin wallet doesn't have enough SOL to cover the storage cost ("rent") for creating the new token mint account.
+The admin wallet doesn't have enough SOL to cover the storage cost ("rent") for creating the new referral token mint account.

 **Solution:**
 1. Fund the admin wallet with at least 3 SOL